panoply/spx/docs/src/views/docs/getting-started/tutorial.md

 </section>
 ```

-> The static `connect.state` object serves as an interface for state directives.
+> The static `define.state` object serves as an interface for state directives.
 These directives are considered as default values when provided and are parsed according to the Type Constructor specified.